-Joseph was diagnosed two years ago, at age 30, approximately five years after his most debilitating symptoms began.
+Joseph was diagnosed with celiac two years ago, at age 30, approximately five years after his most debilitating symptoms began.
 While he told me that he experienced symptoms for five years before removing gluten, Joseph also said that he had intestinal issues his entire life.
-So many of us later realized that we just learned to accept certain issues as “normal.”
+So many of us later realized that we just learned to accept certain issues as normal.

 Referring to the five years before going gluten free, Joseph said that he felt like he was sick all the time.
 He started to experience flu-like symptoms that had him thinking he was getting food poisoning every few months.
 The doctor’s response?—‘It’s nothing to worry about.’